 A real-life case:

 IGWEOKOLO v.
-AKPOYIBO & ORS (2017) LPELR-41882(CA) – The appellant alleged that his fundamental right to life, dignity of human person and right to personal liberty guaranteed under Sections 33, 34 and 35 of the 1999 Constitution had been violated by the respondents in arresting, detaining and torturing him from 23rd of May to 26th May 2009.
-Upon appeal, the appellant was entitled to the sum of N2 million as damages/compensation for the violation of his fundamental right in arresting and detaining him unlawfully.
+AKPOYIBO & ORS (2017) LPELR-41882(CA) – A person alleged that his fundamental right to life, dignity of human person and right to personal liberty guaranteed under Sections 33, 34 and 35 of the 1999 Constitution had been violated when he was arrested, detained and tortured from 23rd of May to 26th May 2009.
+The person was awarded the sum of N2 million as damages/compensation for the violation of his fundamental right in arresting and detaining him unlawfully.